 The notion that women are forbidden from participating in this drum tradition was (and remains) widespread in the United States.
 This is well-documented in print and in practice.
 It was one obstacle thwarting the pursuit of my career as a djembe drummer.
-I confronted this issue head-on in an article which never went to press because the issues it addressed were too controversial.
+I confronted the issue head-on in an article which never went to press because the issues it addressed were too controversial.
 There is no surviving record of that document.
 However, the article was acknowledged with an award from the Barbara Deming Memorial Fund.

 1992—2007: INGEBORG BACHMANN: TRANSLATIONS, SCHOLARLY CONTRIBUTIONS, PRESENTATIONS

 In 1993, with no prior knowledge of existing translations of Ingeborg Bachmann—indeed, with little knowledge of the author, her stature, her history—acting solely on the power of language in one text, the 1961 short story “Undine geht”—I translated this piece into English under the title “Undine’s Valediction” and submitted it for publication to Trivia: A Journal of Ideas.
 The editors responded by saying: “We’ve never seen anything like this, but we would like to publish it.
 Would you consider writing a commentary on the process behind your translation?”
 In the current volume (Last Living Words), the story’s title has been changed to “Undine Quits,” but the translation itself has seen little or no emendation since its original publication in 1995.